10 Best RN to BSN Programs in Florida (Online & Campus) – 2023 Rankings

 • A letter grade of C or better in all general education courses considered for transfer credits.

-What are the 10 Best Accredited RN to BSN Programs in Florida (Online & Campus) for 2020?
+What are the 10 Best Accredited RN to BSN Programs in Florida for 2023?

 Program Overview: The RN to BSN program at Jacksonville University takes place online and focuses heavily on research, leadership and management, and networking.
 There are nine total nursing classes in the program, and each class lasts a total of eight weeks.
 If you transfer in the maximum number of credits based on your previous education, and if you enroll in the program full-time, you could complete your BSN in as little as 10 months.
 If you want to continue your education beyond your BSN, you can choose to move directly into an MSN program without interruption.